Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 ---
-title: "Upgrade dbt version in dbt platform"
+title: "Upgrade dbt version in the dbt platform"
 id: "upgrade-dbt-version-in-cloud"
 ---